naala89/apiopenstudio_docker_dev/README.md

     127.0.0.1       localhost

-## Setup SSL certs, DB and all dependencies
+## Set up the DB and all dependencies

     cd apiopenstudio_docker_dev
     make setup